dylan-lang/dylan-programming-book/source/part4.rst

 the program (and sacrifice flexibility, which presumably is no longer needed).

-:doc:`nexcept`, describes how to use Dylan facilities to help create reliable programs in the face of exceptions — unexpected events that occur during program execution.
+:doc:`exceptions`, describes how to use Dylan facilities to help create reliable programs in the face of exceptions — unexpected events that occur during program execution.